dibsonthis/Vortex/README.md

 ### Imports

-In order to allow for best practices and modularity, Ripple allows two types of imports: module and variable
+In order to allow for best practices and modularity, Vortex allows two types of imports: module and variable

 ## Module Import